Stock market today: Wall Street plunges as energy and Home Depot stocks weigh - ExBulletin

 Stock market today: Wall Street plunges as energy and Home Depot stocks weigh

-NEW YORK (AP) Stocks were down on Tuesday after Home Depot warned of falling sales, the latest discouraging signal for an economy under pressure.
+NEW YORK (AP) Most stocks fell on Wall Street on Tuesday after Home Depot warned of falling sales, the latest discouraging signal for an economy under pressure.

-Energy producers were among the heaviest hitters in the market, with Exxon Mobil down 2.6% and Chevron down 2.2%.
+Energy producers were the heaviest hitters in the market, with Exxon Mobil down 2.3% and Chevron down 2%.

-Home Depot also fell 1.3% after saying revenue fell more than expected last quarter.
+Home deposit was also down 1.5% after saying its revenue fell more than expected last quarter.
 He described widespread pressures on his business after years of strong growth, and he cut his sales forecast for this fiscal year given all the uncertainty ahead.

 They’re under the microscope because resilient US household spending has been one of the biggest positives preventing the economy from sliding into a recession.
 If it crashes, a recession may be assured, and the pressure is on as buyer confidence indicators are down.

-Other sectors of the economy have already cracked under the weight of many interest rates aimed at lowering inflation, such as the manufacturing sector.
+Manufacturing and other sectors of the economy have already cracked under the weight of higher interest rates meant to drive down inflation.

-A separate report on Tuesday said spending by U.S. retailers across the country rose overall last month, but not as much as economists expected.
+A separate report published on Tuesday said that expenses at US retailers across the country rose overall last month, but not as much as economists expected.

 There’s often a disconnect between how people say they feel and how they spend their money, but the retail sales report shows people are starting to cut big items and discretionary categories like sporting goods, said Brian Jacobsen, chief economist at Annex Wealth Management. .

 Economists pointed to bright spots below the surface of the retail sales report, including stronger-than-expected gains after ignoring auto fuel costs.
-A separate report released later that morning also offered some encouraging data: The nations’ industrial production rose unexpectedly in April.
+A separate report released later that morning also offered some encouraging data: Nations’ industrial production unexpectedly rose in April.

-The two-year Treasury yield, which moves more in line with Federal Reserve action expectations, rose to 4.07% from 4.01%.
+The two-year Treasury yield, which moves more in line with Federal Reserve action expectations, fell to 4.06% from 4.01%.

 The big expectation on Wall Street is that the Fed will hold interest rates in June.
 It would be the first time he has not raised rates at a meeting in more than a year as he battles to bring inflation down.
 A pause by the Fed could give the economy and financial markets some respite.

-Big tech and other high-growth stocks tend to be among the biggest beneficiaries of easier interest rates, and they helped limit Wall Street’s losses on Tuesday despite the majority of stocks falling.
-Microsoft rose 1% and Amazon gained 2.2%.
-They were two of the strongest upward pushing forces on Wall Street.
+Big tech and other high-growth stocks tend to be among the biggest beneficiaries of easier interest rates, and they helped limit Wall Street’s losses on Tuesday despite the vast majority of stocks falling.
+Microsoft rose 1.1% and Amazon gained 2.4%.
+They were the two strongest forces pushing up the S&P 500 when more than 80% of stocks in the index fell.

 Wall Street is also threatening to see the US government default on its debt for the first time.
 That could happen as early as June 1 unless Congress agrees to increase the credit limit set for nations’ borrowing.

-Leaders are due to meet in the afternoon to discuss the debt ceiling.
-The stakes are high, and economists say that not allowing the federal government to borrow more could cause huge difficulties for both the economy and financial markets.
+The leaders were to meet in the afternoon to discuss the debt limit.
+The stakes are high, and economists say that not allowing the federal government to borrow more could mean enormous pain for both the economy and financial markets.

 Most of Wall Street expects Washington to reach a deal because not to do so would be so traumatic.
 But Congress has a habit of waiting until the 11th hour on such issues, which alone could cause concern.